Algebro-geometric subgroups of mapping class groups: Proof of Theorem

 \begin{rem} Since the $\rho_{g, p, (\mathbf{i})}$ are in $R_p$ it is enough to show that $sh_{\rho_{g,p}}=\mathrm{id}_{X_p}$ since we have a factorisation $sh_{\rho_{g,p}}:X_p\buildrel{sh_{R_p}}\over{ \longrightarrow} sh_{R_p}(X_p) \to sh_{\rho_{g,p}}(X_p)$. \end{rem}

 \begin{rem} It is tempting to conjecture that the absolute constructible set generated by the Reshetikhin-Turaev representations is discrete and that:

 If it were true, then Simpson's ubiquity theorem would imply that the Galois conjugates of the Reshetikhin-Turaev representations are complex variations of Hodge structures.
-This would also follow by \cite{Sim} if we knew that the Reshetikhin-Turaev representations $\rho_{g,p}$ were locally rigid.
-At present we only know that the local rigidity holds when $p=5$ and $g\geq 3$ (see \cite{Go1}). \end{rem}
+This would also follow (see \cite[Theorem 5, p.59]{Sim}) if we knew that the Reshetikhin-Turaev representations $\rho_{g,p}$ were locally rigid.
+At present we only know that the local rigidity holds when $p=5$ and $g\geq 3$ or $p\geq 7$ is prime and $g\geq 7$ (see \cite{Go1,Go4}). \end{rem}

 \begin{rem} Godfard (\cite{Go3}) recently proved that the semi-simple Reshetikhin-Turaev representations, in particular $\rho_{g,p}$, are complex variations of Hodge structures.
 From the results of \cite{E6} it follows that $sh_{\rho_{g,p}}$ is the Stein factorisation of a Griffiths' period mapping, whose monodromy is integral (see \cite{GM}).
 Theorem \ref{theointro1} suggests they may satisfy an infinitesimal Torelli theorem along each stratum. \end{rem}